henrik/thepugautomatic.com-eleventy/src/site/posts/2020-05-17-persistent-session-data-via-localstorage-in-phoenix-liveview.md

 And since it only makes a single HTTP request initially to load the page (after that, it's all via WebSocket), we can't just set cookies or modify the Plug/Phoenix session like we're used to.

-I solved this by putting data in client-side [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) and using [LiveView hooks](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html#module-js-interop-and-client-controlled-dom).
+I solved this by putting data in client-side [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) using [LiveView hooks](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html#module-js-interop-and-client-controlled-dom).

 ## Solution